fygrave/dnslyzer/README.md

 DNS logger is a patched version of dnslogger.

-Running Passive DNS and DNS analzer
+Running Passive DNS and DNS analyzer
 ===================================
 You need RabbitMQ, redis, ElasticSearch installed on the machine.